Cecilia999/computer_science_fundamental_knowledge/operating_system/Thread.md

 1. A thread is a basic unit of CPU utilization;

-2. it comprises a thread ID, a program counter, a register set, and a stack.
+2. it comprises a thread ID, a program counter, a register set, and a stack (TLS-thread local storage).

 3. It shares with other threads belonging to the same process its code section, data section, and other operating-system resources, such as open files and signals.